 Apply for a $10,000 grant to implement a summer project that advances peace and conflict resolution anywhere in the world

-Davis Projects for Peace is an invitation to undergraduates (including seniors) at the American colleges and universities in the Davis United World College Scholars Program to design grassroots summer projects that will advance peace anywhere in the world.
+Projects for Peace is an invitation to undergraduates (including seniors) at the American colleges and universities in the Davis United World College Scholars Program to design grassroots summer projects that will advance peace anywhere in the world.
 Through a competition on over 90 campuses, the most promising projects will be selected for funding at $10,000 each.
 We expect that one, and possibly two, projects from St. Olaf will receive the award.
-Final decisions on all grants are made by the Davis UWC Scholars Program office.
+Final decisions on all grants are made by the Projects for Peace office at Middlebury College.

 Davis Projects for Peace Details

 - Project must be implemented during the Summer